Iloilo City: Religion

 Nuestra Señora de la Candelaria (Our Lady of Candles) in Jaro Cathedral, the Roman Catholic patron of Western Visayas region, and Negros Occidental and Romblon provinces.
 It is the first Marian image crowned personally by a Pope and Saint in Asia.

 Iloilo City is a significant religious center in the Philippines, shaped by 300 years of Spanish colonization that established a predominantly Catholic population.
 Over 90 percent of residents adhere to the Roman Catholic Church, with Protestant denominations (5 percent), Iglesia ni Cristo (2 percent), and the Philippine Independent Church or Aglipayans (1 percent)—a form of Episcopal Anglo-Catholicism—representing notable minorities.

 The city's district of Jaro has long been a hub of Christian institutions.
 The Spanish introduced Roman Catholicism, establishing the Archdiocese of Jaro, while American colonial rule brought Protestantism, leading to the founding of key institutions.
 The Jaro Metropolitan Cathedral, designated a National Shrine—the second in the Visayas and Mindanao and the second Marian-dedicated shrine outside Luzon—is the seat of the Archdiocese of Jaro and a focal point for devotion to Our Lady of Candles (Nuestra Señora de la Candelaria), the patroness of Western Visayas, Negros Occidental and Romblon, alongside Saint Elizabeth of Hungary.
-The archdiocese, one of the country’s oldest and largest, began as a parish in 1587, covering the provinces of Iloilo, Guimaras, Antique in Western Visayas, and Negros Occidental in Negros Island.
-Nuestra Señora de la Candelaria holds the distinction of being the first Marian image in the Philippines to be canonically crowned in person by a pope and saint—Pope St. John Paul II—in 1981.
-This recognition further solidified Iloilo, particularly Jaro, as the center of Candelaria devotion in the Philippines, drawing pilgrims and devotees from across the nation each February 2.

 Jaro Evangelical Church is the first Baptist Church in the Philippines, and the first Protestant church outside Manila.